BreachOpen/Chas-Riley/Projects/Network/attack.md

 2: **Analyze Traffic Data**<br />
 - A large number of TCP SYN requests are coming from the IP address "203.0.113.0".
-- In the 52 seconds of recorded traffic, we received 140 SYN requests from the IP address "203.0.113.0" <br />
+- In the 52 seconds of recorded traffic, our system received 140 SYN requests from the IP address "203.0.113.0" <br />
 ![Excelsheet](../../assets/img/attack/1.png)

 3: **Determine Reason for Connection Timing Out**<br />